bucanero/apollo-ps4/docs/usage.md

 #### Activate PS4 Accounts.
 * This option allows you to fake activate accounts on your PS4 with either an auto generated ID or with your real PSN Account-ID for use with savedata transfers.
 See: [Activating offline profiles](#activating-offline-profiles)
 #### App.db Database Management.
-* This opton allows you to backuup, restore or rebuild your database.
+* This option allows you to backuup, restore or rebuild your database.
 1. Backup System Database Folder.
 * This option creates a backup of your whole database.
 It is saved in `/data/apollo/export/db/dbXXXX.zip`.
 2. Restore System Database Backup.